justinlecorre/Cohort-Analysis/README.md

 - Cleaned data in MS SQL by removing null values and cancelled orders
 - Extracted the date in which each customer made their first purchase with the company and developed acquisition cohorts
 - Created a cohort index for each order showing the number of months passed since the customer's first purchase
-- Imported data in Tableau and visualised findings
+- Imported data into Tableau and visualised findings

 Links